 Recommend - With a grade of Recommend, Script Pipeline goes through the following process:

-We assist with polishing your logline and, depending on the script, give personal introductions to industry execs looks for that type of material.
+We assist with polishing your logline and, depending on the script, give personal introductions to specific industry execs looks for that type of material.

 You may re-submit the Recommend script at no cost if you're seeking further feedback.

 Regardless of grade, it's entirely up to the writer when to begin circulating the script themselves.
 Many projects that have fallen short of earning a Recommend have gone on to garner interest from managers, agents, and producers.
 While Workshop grading can be extremely strict in order to fulfill high expectations from our industry network, it's not an indication of how well your script or pitch will fare in the marketplace.